Robust Nonlinear Transform Coding: A Framework for Generalizable Joint Source-Channel Coding: Simulation Results

-\end{itemize} For fair comparison, all baseline models are configured with the same Swin-Transformer backbone with a larger model size.
+At the receiver, decoding is performed using a log-likelihood-ratio (LLR)-based belief propagation (BP) algorithm with 20 iterations.
+If BPG decoding fails, the entire image is reconstructed using the median pixel value prior to measuring the distortion. \end{itemize} For fair comparison, all baseline models are configured with the same Swin-Transformer backbone with a larger model size.
 Except for {E2E-Fixed-$M$QAM}, which adopts a fixed OFDM symbol length, all other schemes operate with variable-length transmission.
 To enable effective performance comparison, each channel realization is configured to transmit $16$ test images, and the rate cost per image is computed as the average number of OFDM symbols required per transmission.
 Unlike the Robust-NTC, MDJCM-$M$QAM requires transmission of the rate tensor as essential side information, while $\mathbf{\hat z}$ is optionally transmitted depending on the target rate.
 To ensure fairness, only the rate-token information is transmitted in the MDJCM-$M$QAM baselines, and its symbol overhead is compensated according to the capacity estimated under the equal-SNR constraint, as in {MDJCM-Opt-$M$QAM}, which determines the optimal number of active subcarriers.
 The same compensation is applied to the Robust-NTC to maintain consistent accounting of side-information transmission overhead.
-Table~\ref{tab:side_info_bits} quantifies the average side-information bits per image, demonstrating that Robust-NTC achieves markedly lower overhead than the MDJCM-$M$QAM baselines, owing to entropy modeling of side-information.
+Table~\ref{tab:side_info_bits} reports the average number of side-information bits per image.
+Robust-NTC requires fewer or comparable side-information bits than the MDJCM-$M$QAM baseline across the considered datasets, owing to entropy modeling of side information.
+Furthermore, the side-information overhead grows moderately relative to the increase in image scale, demonstrating the scalability of the proposed framework.

 The proposed Robust-NTC framework models the latent variables to follow a Gaussian distribution conditioned on the learned hyperprior parameters.
 Fig.~\ref{fig:Latent_CDF} presents the empirical CDFs of the normalized latents $(y_i-\mu_i)/\sigma_i$ obtained from the CIFAR-10 test dataset.
 To ensure that the analysis reflects statistically meaningful latent components, only elements satisfying $\sigma_i \ge \sigma_{\min}$ are considered, where $\sigma_{\min}$ serves as a lower variance threshold.
 As shown in the figure, the empirical CDFs exhibit a close alignment with the Gaussian reference, confirming that the learned hyperprior effectively regularizes the latent representation toward Gaussianity.
 Moreover, increasing $\sigma_{\min}$ results in an even tighter match, indicating that high-variance latent dimensions follow the Gaussian prior more closely.
 This observation validates the Gaussian-modeling assumption employed in the channel-aware quantizer design and demonstrates that the proposed hyperprior formulation yields statistically consistent latent variables suitable for robust transmission over noisy conditions.